 In addition, improper warehouse management means you could be missing valuable business insights, which could help you make more informed decisions to improve the overall health of your company and avoid the above scenario.

-That’s where a barcoding system comes in; it empowers you to put away the pencil and paper and forget about spreadsheets.
+That’s where a barcoding system comes in; it empowers you to put away the pencil and paper, forget about spreadsheets, and pickup a handheld inventory device.
 A barcoding system is a powerful tool that reduces the piles of paperwork, decreases user error and provides critical information in real time.
 And it doesn’t matter whether you are a small single-store business with a warehouse in the back or a large manufacturer with several distribution centers barcoding fills in accuracy gaps that can significantly improve inventory control.

 Not convinced?
 Your operations might be experiencing the following challenges that a barcoding system can solve: